 A lot of people love that little quote “let go and let God” – well, this passage of scripture is the original let go and let God!

-Oh, and just to add a funny little twist to the end of the story; if you happened to read my blog post this morning, (entitled Isaiah 43, God’s Love Letter to You) you’ll get the significance of this next little bit – in my excitement over finding this beautiful, encouragement in the Word if God, I absently lifted the first thing with a straight edge that came to hand to use to underline those verses – one of the many little cards that had fallen out of my Bible.
-Afterwards I glanced down at what was in my hand- it was a card, given to me by my dear friend Ruth Reid, a few months ago.
+Oh, and just to add a funny little twist to the end of the story; if you happened to read my earlier blog post this morning, (entitled Isaiah 43, God’s Love Letter to You) you’ll get the significance of this next little bit – in my excitement over finding this beautiful encouragement in the Word of God, I absently lifted the first thing with a straight edge that came to hand to use to underline those verses – one of the many little cards that had fallen out of my Bible.
+Afterwards I glanced down at what was in my hand- it was a card, given to me by my friend Ruth Reid, a few months ago.

 Inside were written some words from Isaiah 43:4